-In the following graphs (10 and 11), we show the correlation between fiscal balances and the effect that stems from the way in which the CG transfers resources to RGs.
+In the following figures (10 and 11), we show the correlation between fiscal balances and the effect that stems from the way in which the CG transfers resources to RGs.
 The data indicate a positive relationship between fiscal flows and the results of that mechanism.
-We show this effect by plotting the difference between Total Regional Revenues per capita and Total Resources per capita (i.e., resources available after the Vertical and Horizontal Equity Funds have been implemented), which represents the gain or loss of resources introduced by such a mechanism.
+We show this effect by plotting the difference between Total Regional Revenues per capita (which can be interpreted as fiscal capacity) and Total Resources per capita (i.e., resources available after the Vertical and Horizontal Equity Funds have been implemented), which represents the gain or loss of resources introduced by such a mechanism with respect to the initial distribution of fiscal capacities.